 Profit sharing structure

-This is the one area that can cause the most dis-harmony in professional practices.
-In modern times, as practices become more business-like, it is good practice to adopt a more corporate approach and one we often recommend includes
+This is the one area that can cause the most disharmony in professional practices.
+In modern times, as practices become more business-like, it is good practice to adopt a more corporate approach and one we often recommend includes:

 The level set must be realistic, so that there is no risk of overdrawing the forecast profits of the business over the accounting year.
 Consequently, profit performance must be kept under regular review.

 A simple mechanism to adopt is splitting the pool into thirds and applying these against three areas of performance – individual, departmental and whole firm.
 Performance is then measured against hard facts, according to criteria set out at the beginning of the year.
-The main criteria suggested are;
+The main criteria suggested are:

 - Chargeable hours

-- management of Lock-up (WIP & Debt)
+- Management of lock-up (WIP & Debt)

-Dividend – a payment to partners of residual profits based on underlying ownership.
+A payment to partners of residual profits based on underlying ownership.